-Balance of payments, UK: October to December 2023
+Balance of payments, UK: April to June 2024

 A measure of cross-border transactions between the UK and rest of the world.
-Includes trade, income, capital transfers and foreign assets and liabilities.
+Includes trade, income, capital transfers, and foreign assets and liabilities.

 Hwn yw'r datganiad diweddaraf.
 Gweld datganiadau blaenorol